mrdimosthenis/QuantumPuzzleGenerator/privacy_policy.md

 **Information Collection and Use**

-For a better experience, while using our Service, you may choose to provide us with certain personally identifiable information, including but not limited to Country, Device Info, In-App Behavior.
+For a better experience, while using our Service, you may choose to provide us with certain personally identifiable information, including but not limited to Region Info, Device Info, In-App Behavior.

 **Log Data**